Lab

 Challenge 2: The needle in the haystack

 Scenario: You're hunting insider threats (1% prevalence).
-The CISO demands recall ≥ 0.90—you cannot miss a real insider.
+The CISO demands recall ≥ 0.90.
+You cannot miss a real insider.
 Find the lowest threshold that meets this requirement.

 Hint: Use the Insider Threat scenario.
 Watch the recall stat.
 Notice how many false positives you generate at 1% prevalence when recall is high.
 Now try the "Optimize for Recall" button and compare.